MichaelGrupp/maps/README.md

 > 💩 The implementation in map_server is not fully consistent with the documentation.
 > This is a "standard" that most likely will stay, but worth to consider that there are slight differences in case you rely on the documentation.
 > Hence `maps` defaults to a reimplementation of that map_server quirk, but an implementation that follows the Wiki docs / occupancy grid message definition can be chosen as alternative.

+### 📸 Screenshot

+`maps` has a built-in screenshot feature.

+* Press `p` to save a picture of the full application.
+* Press `shift + p` to save a picture containing only the central panel that shows the maps.

 ### Session files